Borab2001/Foodify-iOS/README.md

-# FoodifyIOS
+# Foodify-iOS
-All in one recipe app for IOS devices
+All in one recipe app for iOS devices